Frequently Asked Questions

 Can I sleep on call?

 Yes, you may sleep while on duty.
-It is recommended that you stay in uniform, and make sure the volume of your pager is loud enough to wake you should a call come in.
+It is required that you stay in uniform, and make sure the volume of your pager is loud enough to wake you should a call come in.

 How much experience do I need?